In March of 2022, Google first announced that it will begin sunsetting the old version of Google Analytics (Universal Analytics) on July 1, 2023.

 We’ve been preparing for this change for quite some time ahead of the official announcement from Google.

-All users of MonsterInsights have options to start using both versions of Google Analytics easily, with no coding needed.
+All MonsterInsights users have options to start using both versions of Google Analytics easily, with no coding needed.

 Can I see which version of Google Analytics my site has currently?